Time is our most valuable currency.

-You can plan and play for 1 hour that’s fine, as long as you’re not surprised after a full hour, that one hour flew by.
+You can plan and use social media for 1 hour that’s fine, as long as you’re not surprised afterward that you spent an entire hour on social media.

-Once that time block starts, use the timer that will go off after that time block has finished.
+Once that time block starts, use the timer feature on your phone that will go off once that time block has finished.

 The timer will “wake you up” from your trance in case you were fully immersed in your online activities.